DarwinMelaya/Harmony-Hub-Guevaras/backend/README_ROLES.md

 ### Role Hierarchy

-- Admins can manage all roles
+- Owners, admins, and staff can manage all roles
-- Staff can manage artists and clients
 - Artists and clients can only manage their own profiles

 ### Security Features